 Satia FY26 net profit falls 66% to ₹409 Mn on higher costs

-Satia Industries reported a 66% decline in FY26 net profit to ₹409 Mn, driven by elevated input costs and pricing pressure.
-Revenue dropped 4% to ₹14,519 Mn, while EBITDA margins narrowed significantly.
-The board recommended a final dividend of ₹0.40 per share.
+Satia Industries reported a 66% decline in FY26 net profit to ₹409 Mn, driven by elevated input and fuel costs, while revenue dropped 4% to ₹14,519 Mn.
+The board approved the audited results on May 23, 2026, and recommended a final dividend of ₹0.40 per share.
+The company submitted the newspaper publication of these results to the exchanges on May 27, 2026.

 *this image is generated using AI for illustrative purposes only.